Evaluating Generalizability of Molecular AI Models

-Deep learning has made rapid advances in modeling molecular sequencing data.
+Deep learning has made rapid advances in modelling molecular sequencing data.
 Despite achieving high performance on benchmarks, it remains unclear to what extent deep learning models learn general principles and generalize to previously unseen sequences.
+Benchmarks traditionally interrogate model generalizability by generating metadata- or sequence similarity-based train and test splits of input data before assessing model performance.

-We introduce SPECTRA, a spectral framework for comprehensive model evaluation.
-For a given model and input data, SPECTRA plots model performance as a function of decreasing cross-split overlap and reports the area under this curve as a measure of generalizability.
+Here we show that this approach mischaracterizes model generalizability by failing to consider the full spectrum of cross-split overlap, that is, similarity between train and test splits.
+We introduce SPECTRA, the spectral framework for model evaluation.
+Given a model and a dataset, SPECTRA plots model performance as a function of decreasing cross-split overlap and reports the area under this curve as a measure of generalizability.

 Publication